Natural resources of the Republic of Ireland: Agriculture, aquaculture and forestry

 Farming (including livestock rearing, dairy products, cereals, potatoes), is a key contributor to the Economy of Ireland.
-In 2005, the Ireland exported approximately €7.3 billion worth of agri-food and drink (about 8.6% of its exports), mainly as cattle, beef, and dairy products, and mainly to the United Kingdom (including Northern Ireland).
+In 2005, Ireland exported approximately €7.3 billion worth of agri-food and drink (about 8.6% of its exports), mainly as cattle, beef, and dairy products, and mainly to the United Kingdom (including Northern Ireland).
 Agriculture products include turnips, barley, potatoes, wheat, beef, and dairy products.
-The warmer and more moist conditions in the south and southwest have the potential to support other crops - including soybeans.
+The warmer and more moist conditions in the south and southwest have the potential to support other crops – including soybeans.

-The fishing grounds around Ireland's territorial seas and waters include the Irish Conservation Box - a 100,000km2 zone specifically protected from overfishing.
+The fishing grounds around Ireland's territorial seas and waters include the Irish Conservation Box – a 100,000 km2 zone specifically protected from overfishing.
 In addition, Ireland has many thousands of kilometres of fish-bearing rivers and lakes.
-These freshwater habitats support native fish species including char, eel, brown trout, perch, pike, pollan, and roach.
+These fresh water habitats support native fish species including char, eel, brown trout, perch, pike, pollan, and roach.
 The North Atlantic Drift warms the waters off the coast, increasing the number of warm water fish species caught offshore.

 Ireland has amongst the lowest forest cover of all European countries, with 11% coverage compared to a European average of over 30%.
-Coillte is the state-sponsored entity responsible for forestry management - it is responsible to the Minister for Agriculture, Food and the Marine and Minister for Finance.
+Coillte is the state-sponsored entity responsible for forestry management – it is responsible to the Minister for Agriculture, Food and the Marine and Minister for Finance.

 Mushrooms are a significant industry in Ireland and one that bears the significant exposure from Brexit negotiations.
 Irish producers grow around 70,000 tons of mushrooms each year, 80% of which are sold in the UK, for a value of €120 million each year.
 Fresh mushrooms need to be sold very quickly after harvest, about 5 to 7 days.
 The industry is heavily dependent on the open border between Northern Ireland and the Republic of Ireland with producers poised close to the border and working together on a cross-border basis to purchase supplies and transport their harvested produce.

 Legislation affecting natural resource management

 Wildlife Act of 1976

-The Wildlife Act of 1976 sought to protect certain wildlife (including game) and flora.
-Under its terms, the "Wildlife Advisory Council" was established – known officially in the Irish language as "An Chomhairle Fhiadhulra".
-This body (later abolished in 1987) was responsible for wildlife reserves, protection of breeding grounds, herd management, and migration.
+The Wildlife Act 1976 sought to protect certain wildlife (including game) and flora.
+Under its terms, the Wildlife Advisory Council (later abolished in 1987) was established, responsible for wildlife reserves, protection of breeding grounds, herd management, and migration.
 The act also covered new legislation relating to land, inland waters and territorial waters.
 The act was amended several times.
 The first in 1985 sought to manage and protect birds, and the second in 1986 added controls on wild bird species.
-The "Wildlife (Amendment) Act, 2000 (Act No. 38 of 2000)" provided protection for Natural Heritage Areas as well as legislation relating to hunting of birds in protected forests.
+The Wildlife (Amendment) Act 2000 provided protection for Natural Heritage Areas as well as legislation relating to hunting of birds in protected forests.